Table of Contents

 Key takeaway

-Breaking away from the mainstream is not an easy task.
-The father of medicine taught not only the nature of the human body but also how to be courageous and determined on individual beliefs.
+- The father of medicine has taught generations how to be courageous and determined by individual beliefs.

 Reach out to us for vivid details of more such personalities.